 Specific land use development issues

 Developers often seek approval to alter the permitted use of the property they own or wish to develop.
-For example, commercial developers may seek authority to use residential property for commercial use.
+For example, commercial developers may seek authority to use the residential property for commercial use.
 Some developers may seek a mixed-used – such as industrial and commercials.

 Experienced Florida land use development attorneys can help developers with the following zoning issues – and related land use development issues